 Mouat, born in Chatham two months before Waterloo, took part in Britain’s next major conflict, the Crimean War.
 Having entered the Army as a medic, he rose to the rank of surgeon.
 He was at the Battle of Balaclava when, on October 26th, 1854, an order was badly misunderstood and the Light Brigade – whose real job was mopping up after the Heavy Brigade – charged the Russian guns.
-The charge was led by Lt Col William Morris in the centre of the front rank.
+The charge was led by Lieutenant-Colonel William Morris in the centre of the front rank.
 After losing his sword running through a Russian officer, he was struck twice on the head by sabres and impaled by a lance.
 Having lost his horse, he mounted another that was shot.
 He ran off, but fainted.
 Mouat raced to his rescue and, under heavy fire, saved him from bleeding to death.
 For this, Mouat was awarded the Victoria Cross, and eventually promoted to Surgeon General.
 Unsurprisingly, Morris died from the effects four years later.

 Frederick Robson (1821-64)